 The skin barrier is made up of many layers of dead skin cells.
-For this reason, it takes time to treat hyperpigmentation or melasma because each layer that is affected need to be treated and removed.
+For this reason, it takes time to treat hyperpigmentation or melasma because each layer that is affected needs to be treated and removed.

 When the skin barrier is healthy, it will retain water more readily, the skin looks moisturised and is less prone to irritation.

-Signs of compromised skin barrier:
+Signs of a compromised skin barrier:

 • Allergic skin reactions